Willibald Borowietz

 Willibald Borowietz (17 September 1893 – 1 July 1945) was a German general during World War II who commanded several divisions.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves of Nazi Germany.

 Borowietz surrendered to Allied forces together with the Afrika Korps.
-He was held as a POW by the United States in Camp Clinton, Mississippi, where he committed suicide by electrocuting himself in a bathtub on 1 July 1945.
-Officially his death was attributed to a cerebral hemorrhage.
+He was held as a POW by the United States in Camp Clinton, Mississippi, where he died by suicide, electrocuting himself in a bathtub on 1 July 1945.
+Reports initially described his death as a cerebral hemorrhage while official Army records recorded it as an electrocution.

 His wife, Eva Ledien, was of Jewish descent.
-She committed suicide in October 1938 so that their children could be Aryanized.
+She took her own life in October 1938 so that their children could be Aryanized.
 Eva's sister, Käthe (Ledien) Bosse, was killed in Ravensbrück concentration camp on 16 December 1944.